CS4250/spin-the-wheel/README.md

 All coins states are initially hidden from the player.

-An instance of a game also specifies the maximum number of turns a player may take while attemptig to configure the wheel into a winning state.
+An instance of a game also specifies the maximum number of turns a player may take while attempting to configure the wheel into a winning state.
 If the player successfully configures the wheel into a winning state, then they player wins that game.